Environment API

 Environment Configuration

-Environments are explicitely configured with the environments config option.
+Environments are explicitly configured with the environments

 export default {